Dimple155/MyTasks/README.md

 # MyTasks
-Moie recommendation system using collaborative filtering and machine learning techniques in Python and Iris flowers Classification based on their features using Python, scikit-learn, and TensorFlow.
+Movie recommendation system using collaborative filtering and machine learning techniques in Python and Iris flowers Classification based on their features using Python, scikit-learn, and TensorFlow.